About us

 In 2021, the PASHA Bank's "Online Loan" product was chosen as the "Best Banking Product" for SMEs in the region.
 In the same year, Bank was named as a "Best F2F Acquirer" in Azerbaijan.

-PASHA Bank has received strong rating from international rating agency.
-In 2023, Standard & Poor's reaffirmed the Bank’s a long-term rating of 'BB-' and a short-term rating of 'B'.
+In 2024, Standard & Poor's reaffirmed the Bank’s long-term rating of 'BB-' and short-term rating of 'B'.

 We are part of PASHA Group, a large investment holding based in Azerbaijan, which has assets across a wide variety of sectors, including retail banking, insurance, construction and tourism.
 As one of Azerbaijan's youngest but largest banks, we constantly keep abreast of financial and technological innovations.
 We work hard to keep ahead of market trends and adopt international experience and state-of-the-art technology to ensure that we provide the best possible service to our customers.

-*1 USD - 1.7 AZN (01.03.2023)
+*1 USD - 1.7 AZN (05.01.2026)

 Dividend Policy of PASHA Bank